Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method

-From the attractive pocket visible in \autoref{fig:kern_pd_-}, we infer that this system can also support ``nuclear quasi-bound states'': in contrast to the antiprotonic-atom quasi-bound levels, these states are generated by the strong interaction but have a large imaginary component owing to the annihilation.
+From the attractive pocket visible in \autoref{fig:kern_pd_-}, we infer that this system can also support ``nuclear quasibound states'': In contrast to the antiprotonic-atom quasibound levels, these states are generated by the strong interaction but have a large imaginary component owing to the annihilation.
 The corresponding energies are reported in \autoref{tab:quasi_pbard_nmax_ntar}, where we provide a convergence study analogous to that of \autoref{tab:level_pbard_rmat}.
-In this case, including the first deuteron pseudo-state has a noticeable impact on the quasi-bound spectrum, whereas adding additional pseudo-states produces only minor changes.
+In this case, including the first deuteron pseudostate has a noticeable impact on the quasibound spectrum, whereas adding additional pseudostates produces only minor changes.
 Regarding the convergence with respect to $N_{\rm max}$, the results obtained with the deuteron ground state alone are already well stabilized.
-These energies are obtained by diagonalizing the Hamiltonian in the NCSM/RGM basis (\autoref{eq:phi_nu_n}).
-Equivalently, one may solve the NCSM/RGM coupled integro-differential equations with the $R$-matrix method and impose bound-state boundary conditions, providing a more accurate representation of the asymptotics compared to the HO basis.
+These energies are obtained by diagonalizing the Hamiltonian in the NCSM/RGM basis [\autoref{eq:phi_nu_n}].
+Equivalently, one may solve the NCSM/RGM coupled integrodifferential equations with the $R$-matrix method and impose bound-state boundary conditions, providing a more accurate representation of the asymptotics compared to the HO basis.
 We have verified that both procedures yield identical eigenvalues~\cite{dehghani}.
 This agreement is expected given the large model space used here (in contrast to nucleon-nucleus systems, where antisymmetrization constraints can limit the size of the basis) and provides an additional internal consistency check of our implementation and numerical workflow.